Online Master’s Degrees in Clinical Mental Health Counseling

 Program Accreditation for Online Master’s Degrees in Clinical Mental Health Counseling

 Accreditation ensures that the content and quality of an educational program have been evaluated and meet the standards set by the profession.
-For online master’s degrees in clinical mental health counseling, the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the Masters in Psychology and Counseling Accreditation Council (MPCAC) are the two primary authorities.
+For online master’s degrees in clinical mental health counseling, the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the Masters in Psychology and Counseling Accreditation Council (MPCAC) are the two primary authorities across the U.S.

 While regional accreditations through the Center for Higher Education Accreditation (CHEA) are important at the undergraduate level, only CACREP- and MPCAC-accredited master’s programs have been vetted specifically for their mental health offerings.